OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 2. Zip the contents of the `appPackage` folder to create a `manifest.zip` file.(Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

-3. Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
+3. Upload the manifest.zip file to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams and then go to side panel, select Apps
-   - Choose Upload a custom App
+   - Choose [Upload a custom App](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload#upload-your-app) (If it is not enabled, please contact your Teams admin to enable this feature or you can also refer [Allow users to upload custom apps](https://learn.microsoft.com/en-us/microsoftteams/teams-custom-app-policies-and-settings#allow-users-to-upload-custom-apps))
    - Go to your project directory, the ./appPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.